fb55/htmlparser2/README.md

          * Fires whenever a section of text was processed.
          *
          * Note that this can fire at any point within text and you might
-         * have to stich together multiple pieces.
+         * have to stitch together multiple pieces.
          */
         console.log("-->", text);
     },